aai-institute/continuiti/README.md

 ## Usage
-Our [Documentation](https://aai-institute.github.io/continuiti/) contains a verbose introduction to operator learning, a collection of examples using continuiti, and a class documentation.
+Our [Documentation](https://aai-institute.github.io/continuiti/) contains a collection of tutorials on how to learn operators using continuiti, a collection of how-to guides to solve specific problems, more background, and a class documentation.

 In general, the operator syntax in **continuiti** is
 ```python